janfuhrer/it-security-docs/docs/themes/Key Management.md

 ### Yubikey

 - Provides Smart Card functionality based on the Personal Identity Verification (PIV) interface specified in NIST SP 800-73
-- Performs sign/decrypt operations using the private key stored on the token via a common interface such as PKCS#11
+- Performs sign/ decrypt operations using the private key stored on the token via a common interface such as PKCS#11
-- Supports RSA 2048 or ECC 256/384 key sizes
+- Supports [[RSA]] 2048 or ECC 256/384 key sizes
-- "Universal Smartcard Minidriver" provides smart functionality and certificate/PIN management capabilities.
+- "Universal Smartcard Minidriver" provides smart functionality and certificate/ PIN management capabilities.
 - Some "special" Yubikeys have obtained FIPS 140-2 security level certification.

 ### Hardware Security Modules (HSM)